Xilinx/Vitis_Libraries/motorcontrol/docs/src/index.rst

 Vitis Motor Control Library
 =============================

 Motor Control Library is an open-sourced library written in C/C++ for accelerating Motor control.
 It now covers a level of acceleration: the module level(L1).
-Currently 4 kinds of algorithms are accelerated, including FOC, SVPWM__DUTY, PWM_GEN and QEI:
+Currently 5 kinds of algorithms are accelerated, including FOC, SVPWM__DUTY, PWM_GEN, QEI and FOC_sensorless:

 - FOC: 1 L1 API is provided for sensor based field-orientated control (FOC), Argument reg and status reg to help to control the system.
 - SVPWM_DUTY: 1 L1 API is provided for Space Vector Pulse Width Modulation (SVPWM), Argument reg and status reg to help to control the system.
 - PWM_GEN: 1 L1 API is provided for Space Vector Pulse Width Modulation (SVPWM), Argument reg and status reg to help to control the system.
 - QEI: 1 L1 API is provided for quadrature encoder interface(QEI), Argument reg and status reg to help to control the system.
+- FOC_sensorless: 1 L1 API is provided for sensorless field-orientated control (FOC),  Argument reg and status reg to help to control the system.

 .. toctree::